-Uganda at 'breaking Point' as South Sudan Refugees Pour in
+Uganda at 'breaking point' as South Sudan refugees pour in

-Uganda is at a "breaking point" as almost 3,000 South Sudanese refugees pour into the country every day, the United Nations refugee chief said Thursday.
-The U.N. has called it the world's fastest-growing refugee crisis.
+The United Nations refugee chief says Uganda is at a "breaking point" as almost 3,000 South Sudanese refugees pour into the country every day.
+A joint statement Thursday by Filippo Grandi and Uganda's government says more than 570,000 refugees have arrived from South Sudan since July - and the number could pass one million by the middle of this year.

 Discussions